sejdm/idc204source/index.markdown

 - Midsem 2: 20%
 - Final: 40%

 ## Reference books/links

-- Michael Sipser. *Introduction Theory of Computation*.
+- Michael Sipser. *Introduction to the Theory of Computation* **(Textbook for this course)**
+- John E. Hopcroft, Rajeev Motwani, and Jeffrey D. Ullman. *Introduction to Automata Theory, Languages, and Computation*
+- Harry R. Lewis, Christos H. Papadimitriou. *Elements of the Theory of Computation*